rajware/yantra-language-server/README.md

 ![Yantra Logo](icon.png)

-The Yantra Language Server is a Visual Studio Code extension that brings intelligent editing support to the [Yantra grammar language](https://github.com/TantrixAuto/yantra) — a powerful LALR(1) parser generator and compiler compiler written in C++.
+The Yantra Language Server is a Visual Studio Code extension that brings intelligent editing support to the grammar language of [Yantra](https://github.com/TantrixAuto/yantra) — a powerful LALR(1) parser generator and compiler compiler written in C++.

 This extension is a companion product to the core Yantra toolchain, offering real-time feedback and authoring assistance for `.yantra` grammar files.

 ## ✨ Features

-- **Syntax Highlighting**: Powered by a TextMate grammar for `.y` and `.yantra` files.
+- **Syntax Highlighting**: Powered by a TextMate grammar and semantic tokens.
-- **Completions**: Intelligent suggestions for grammar constructs and keywords.
 - **Diagnostics**: Inline error reporting based on Yantra’s parser feedback.
-- **Configuration**: Adjustable error threshold via `yantra.errorThreshold`.
 - **Formatting**: Document-wide formatting for consistent layout and readability.
-- **Go To Definition**: Finding definitions for tokens, rules, functions and walkers.
+- **Structured Editing**: Go To Definition, Find All References, Rename Symbol, Outline View
+- **Completions**: Intelligent suggestions for grammar constructs and keywords.

 ## 📦 Installation

+1. Download the .vsix file from the [latest release](https://github.com/rajware/yantra-language-server/releases/latest).
+2. Run the following:

+    ```bash
+      code --install-extension yantra-language-server-VERSION.vsix
+    ```

-1. Open Visual Studio Code.
+3. Open Visual Studio Code.
-2. Search for `Yantra Language Server` in the Extensions view.
-3. Click **Install**.
 4. Open any `.yantra` or `.y` file to activate the extension.